HukoJack/Natural_Language_Processing_Project/README.md

 # Building Predictive Text Models for Twitter, News, and Blogs Corpora

-This is an educational Capstone Project, which is the part of [Data Science Specialization](https://www.coursera.org/specialization/jhudatascience/1?utm_medium=listingPage) provided by Johns Hopkins University on Coursera.
+This is an educational Capstone Project,that is the part of [Data Science Specialization](https://www.coursera.org/specialization/jhudatascience/1?utm_medium=listingPage) provided by Johns Hopkins University on Coursera.

 ## Introduction